Allied Democratic Forces: 2013 resurgence and radicalisation

 From 2011 to 2013, several hundreds of people were kidnapped in Beni, some by ADF and some by other armed groups.
 In April 2013, it was reported that ADF started a recruitment campaign in Kampala and other parts of the country.
 Citing a defector from ADF, AllAfrica.com reported that approximately ten new recruits joined ADF forces every day.
 In July 2013, the ADF renewed its fighting in the Congolese district of Beni.
 According to the UN Radio Okapi, the ADF together with the NALU fought a pitched battle with the Military of the Democratic Republic of the Congo (FARDC), briefly taking the towns of Mamundioma and Totolito.
 On 11 July, the ADF attacked the town of Kamango, triggering the flight of over 60,000 refugees across the border into the Ugandan district of Bundibugyo.

 Early in September 2013, regional leaders under the International Conference on the Great Lakes Region (ICGLR) asked the recently formed combative United Nations Force Intervention Brigade under the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo to attack positions of foreign negative forces operating in the DRC, including the ADF.
 In late September 2013, 3 people were killed and 30 abducted during an ADF attack in the Watalinga Sector, North Kivu, DRC.
-Omar Kavota, the vice president and spokesman of the local civil society in North Kivu, condemned the abductions.
-According to the civil society, the abductees included eight minors.